2251821381/Disentangle-VSC/README.md

-# Parallel Voice Conversion based on Feature Disentanglement Using Variational Auto-Encoder(FDVAE-VC)
+# Improving Voice Style Conversion via Self-Attention VAE with Feature Disentanglement(Disentangle-VSC)
 This repository provides a Pytorch implementation of FDVAE-VC, which can separate the speech into content, timbre, rhythm, pitch, and accent.

 # Dependencies